anvichip/yt-video-audio2text-whisper/README.md

-# Whisper AI YouTube Transcription Project
+# Whisper AI YouTube Transcription

 This project demonstrates how to use the Whisper AI tool to transcribe audio from a YouTube video into formatted text with timestamps.
 The Pytube library is used to download the video from the YouTube link.